P-articles

-P-articles (虛詞) is a Hong Kong online literary magazine established in 2018 by the Museum of Hong Kong Literature.
+P-articles (虛詞) is a Hong Kong online literary magazine established in 2018 by the House of Hong Kong Literature.
 Operated as both a website and a physical monthly magazine, it was funded by the Hong Kong Arts Development Council and aimed to promote literature in Hong Kong, featuring literary news, reviews, and submissions.
 In May 2024, the physical edition was discontinued due to the withdrawal of funding from the Council, while the website continues to operate.

 History

-P-articles was founded on 27 May 2018 by the Museum of Hong Kong Literature, offering both a website and a physical monthly magazine branch called Formless (無形).
+P-articles was founded on 27 May 2018 by the House of Hong Kong Literature, offering both a website and a physical monthly magazine branch called Formless (無形).
 The website includes submissions, reviews and criticism, opinion columns, and interviews, with a literary news section in development at its launch.
 Funded by the Hong Kong Arts Development Council, it was headquartered at the Museum of Hong Kong Literature's office.
 Tang Siu-wa, the Museum's curator and writer, served as the magazine's chief editor, while writer Lawrence Pun was also part of the editorial board.
 Tang noted that the Museum established P-articles to evoke familiarity and interest among the public through literary criticism and interviews in accessible language, rather than focusing on abstract literary concepts.

 In December 2020, a Macau column was introduced in Formless, inviting Macanese writers to contribute articles about Macau, with Un Sio San, Aolei Lu, and Pan Lei among the first batch of submitters.
 The Hong Kong Arts Development Council had funded the magazine three times, with renewals every two years, and the most recent funding was provided in 2022.
 However, funding was subsequently withdrawn in 2024 following the Council's restructuring.
 In April 2024, Formless was announced to be discontinued after its 72nd and final volume was released that month, while the Museum of Hong Kong Literature found an alternative source of funding to sustain the website's operations.
 Staff was also reduced, leaving only one full-time member, and the headquarters was relocated to a smaller office along with the Museum of Hong Kong Literature, which also faced funding cuts from the Council.